Post-SCF properties: charges, bonds, dipole¶

 output-h2o-dimer-opt.molden in Avogadro.
 The .out file already

-lists the Mulliken charges at the optimised geometry — note the
+lists the Mulliken charges at the optimized geometry — note the

 donor-hydrogen charge is noticeably larger than the free hydrogens,